New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

 \subsubsection{Important common feature of both formulations}

-In all of these formulations, there are two important consequences given by the Colombeau algebra: \begin{itemize} \item Smooth functions form a subalgebra of the Colombeau algebra ($C(f)C(g)=C(f \cdot g)$~ for $f$, $g$ being smooth distributions). \item Distributions form a subspace of Colombeau algebra (this means for instance that $C(f')=C'(f)$~). \end{itemize}
+All of these formulations have two important consequences.
+Given that $C$ denotes the embedding mapping: \begin{itemize} \item Smooth functions ($C^{\infty}(\mathbb{R}^{n})$) form a subalgebra of the Colombeau algebra ($C(f)C(g)=C(f \cdot g)$~ for $f$, $g$ being smooth distributions). \item Distributions form a differential linear subspace of Colombeau algebra (this means for instance that $C(f')=C'(f)$~). \end{itemize}